What you need to know about stroke

 • Control bowel or bladder or other bodily functions

 About 87 percent of all strokes are ischemic strokes.
 But “hemorrhagic strokes are much more disabling,” says Dr. Guisado.
-They are also the more deadly type of stroke, studies show.
-In a worrisome development, hemorrhagic strokes appear to be growing more common in the U.S., especially in younger and middle-aged adults and in Asian and Pacific Islander adults, research has found.
+They are also more the deadly type of stroke, studies show.
+In a worrisome development, hemorrhagic strokes appear to be growing more common in the U.S., especially in younger and middle-aged adults and in Asian and Pacific Islander adults, recent research has found.

 Recognize the signs of a stroke and remember to B.E.
 F.A.S.T.